mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2014-04-21-drawing-faces.md

 ---
-title: "Mastering Paper by FiftyThree: Drawing Portraits and Faces"
+title: "Mastering Paper for iOS: drawing portraits and faces"
-excerpt: "Advanced techniques for drawing and painting portraits using the iPad app Paper by FiftyThree."
+excerpt: "Advanced techniques for drawing and painting portraits using the iPad app Paper for iOS."
-last_modified_at: 2017-12-13T15:53:33-05:00
+last_modified_at: 2018-11-06T12:00:40-05:00
 image:
   path: &image /assets/images/paper-53-faces-feature.jpg
   feature: *image